 The Financial Media Can Be Detrimental To Your Returns

-Although many emotional and psychological biases can lead investors to make irrational decisions, there are powerful external levers that can dictate our behavior as well.
+Although behavioral biases can lead investors to make irrational decisions, there are powerful external levers that influence our decisions as well.

-Financial news channels like CNBC and FOX Business use sensationalism to broadcast market information.
+Financial news channels use sensationalism to broadcast market information.
 The rolling stock market ticker tape, the flashing visuals about stock price movements, the conveyor belt of talking heads, and the broadcasts from the floors of the stock exchanges and the Chicago Board of Trade enforce viewers’ anxiety about being left out of the game.
 It seems that every day is full of opportunities for making profits.

 The consequence of reporting each headline as if it was a breaking news event nudges investors into trading more, into seeking supra-normal returns.
 The more likely investors are to try and beat the markets, the more likely they are to participate in frequent trading, in seeking out fund managers who can beat the market, and in stock-picking and market-timing.
-These behaviors lead to higher commissions and advisory costs, which trickles up wealth from your pockets to those of the financial advisors, brokerage firms, mutual fund companies, market timing services, and investment media.
+These behaviors lead to higher commissions and advisory costs, which trickles up wealth from your pockets to those of the financial advisors, brokerage firms, and mutual fund companies.
 Not surprisingly, most news media advertising dollars come from firms that make money when you trade and speculate.